pingcap/docs-cn/dm/dm-handle-performance-issues.md

 ---
-title: Handle Performance Issues
+title: Handle Performance Issues of TiDB Data Migration
 summary: Learn about common performance issues that might exist in DM and how to deal with them.
 ---

-# Handle Performance Issues
+# Handle Performance Issues of TiDB Data Migration

 This document introduces common performance issues that might exist in DM and how to deal with them.